 - Accuracy and Credibility: SMEs can provide accurate, up-to-date information on developments in their field, which can help you and other members of your marketing team craft content your audience will trust.

-- Thought Leadership: A SME’s affiliation with your brand can help position it and your offerings as industry leaders.
+- Thought Leadership: An SME’s affiliation with your brand can help position it and your offerings as industry leaders.

-- Insider Wisdom: By sharing their opinions on industry trends and best practices, SMEs can help you stay ahead of the curve and create relevant, interesting content.
+- Insider Wisdom: By sharing their opinions on industry trends and best practices, SMEs can help you stay ahead of the curve and create relevant, exciting content.

 - A Bigger Audience: Because SMEs are often too busy to create their content, well-produced content that uses expert insight is a win-win, linking your offering to an industry-respected professional while offering the SME high-quality publicity without the required time and effort.